federaspa/CNNs-for-image-classification/README.md

 In this part, the model is trained with an AdamW optimizer with 0.001 learning rate, loss is calculated as `CrossEntropyLoss` and the metric we use to assess our model is `MulticlassAccuracy` for 10 classes.
 We run 20 training epochs.

-Note that as Pytorch does not natively implement a Callback function, we implement our own in the training loop by checking at the end of every epoch if the model has made any significant improvement in the past n epochs, where n is defined by `patience`.
+Note that as Pytorch does not natively implement an EarlyStopping function, we implement our own in the training loop by checking at the end of every epoch if the model has made any significant improvement in the past n epochs, where n is defined by `patience`.

 ## Results

-Setting 20 epochs, our model has reached a satisfying performance on the test set of about 98%, stopping after 15 thanks to our Callback. \
+Setting 20 epochs, our model has reached a satisfying performance on the test set of about 98%, stopping after 15 thanks to our EarlyStopping. \
 We can notice that with our parameters the model does not seem to be overfitting, therefore there is still room to boost it by tweaking the type and parameters of the optimizer or decreasing the batch size.

 # II.
 Second step: Simple Convolutional Neural Network on more complex data